violacaroline/applied-iot-airquality/README.md

 #### **Male/Male Jumper Wires**

-I work with Male-to-male jumper wires which have connectors at both ends, allowing to establish quick and temporary connections between components on the breadboard or between pins.
+I work with Male-to-Male jumper wires which have connectors at both ends, allowing to establish quick and temporary connections between components on the breadboard or between pins.
 They are versatile, flexible, and simplify circuit building, making them ideal for rapid prototyping, experimenting, and connecting components without soldering or permanent connections.

 ![Male-Male Jumper Wires](images/jumper-wires.png)